 |April 2012||The first Mirena lawsuit was filed by a woman in Ohio whose device migrated from its original implant spot in her uterus.|

 |November 2012||FDA’s Adverse Event Report indicated that there had been 45,000 complaints about Mirena up to June 2012.|

 |April 2017||MDL was initiated in the Southern District of New York for pseudotumor cerebri and idiopathic intracranial hypertension caused by Mirena.|

 |August 2017||Bayer offered a $12.2 million settlement to women who suffered organ perforations.
 The settlement agreement was drafted in 2018.|

 |April 2018||Discovery (evidence gathering) began to investigate whether Mirena was the cause of the pseudotumor cerebri injuries.|

 |February 2019||A judge in U.S. District Court ruled to exclude 7 experts’ testimony.
 He did not believe there was enough evidence to support claims that Mirena had caused these injuries.|

 Approximately 2,000 cases relate to device migration, which resulted in injuries.
 These cases are in New Jersey’s Bergen County Court.

-If you believe that your Mirena implant is causing side effects, your first stop should be your doctor’s office.
-An examination will reveal whether the IUD is causing pain, infection, perforation or other complications.
+If you believe that your Mirena implant is causing side-effects, your first stop should be your doctor’s office.
+An examination can reveal whether the IUD is the cause of your pain, infection, perforation or other complications.
 The most important thing is to keep your health under control.

-If you have dealt with health side effects and your doctor says it’s because of your IUD, talk to an attorney.
+If you have dealt with symptoms that your doctor believes could be related to your IUD, talk to an attorney.